 I recently did a call where everyone participating had a traditional 9-to-5-like job.

-After a little resistance to what I was saying, they finally started to open up about their collective biggest concern — they were all worried about their financial future and to be frank, they should be!
+They finally started to open up about their collective biggest concern — they were all worried about their financial future and to be frank, they should be!
 They wanted to know the fastest way to financial freedom.

 I said to them, “Listen, the biggest mistake most people make is equating rich with free.”